mryalamanchi/blockchain-DApp/README.md

 It is the lower level details contract, it is being used to handle transactions from the user accounts, and it will utilize the `token contract`.

-- Responsible for `doing transfers for Users` by calling token contract on their behaves.
+Responsible for `doing transfers for Users` by calling token contract on their behaves:

+- `Deposit` token or Ether
+- `Withdraw` token or Ether
+- `Create` order to actually exchange from Ether to token or vice versa.
+- `Cancel` an order created by `myself`
+- `Get balance` of `myself` as a user